-I recently had the pleasure of partaking in a profile with ONA, my favourite camera bag maker.
+I recently had the pleasure of partaking in a profile with ONA, my favourite camera bag brand.
 I discuss a couple of my most loved books, music, and humble musings on life, while on a little film adventure with the Savannah, a spruce compact crossbody, perfect for those smaller film or mirrorless cameras—the newest member to my ONA collection.
 Take a gander, if you are keen.

 ONA bags have been at my side as my trusted travel companions for nearly five years now.
 ONA designs are not only elegant and pragmatic, but the breadth of the company's philosophy—the mission to foster community and empower creatives, is sincerely inspiring and deeply resonates with me.
 One collaboration with ONA that I am thankful for is the The Prince Street from two years ago.
 It has since ventured with me across the country from NY to LA to across the ocean to Europe and I look forward to creating many more incredible memories with ONA in the future.